 Use of Dogs

-Where a dog was used, or was present at, the commission of an imprisonable offence the court has power to order its destruction and/or disqualify the offender from having custody of a dog for such period as the court sees fit.
-See section 13 PBA 1992.
+the court has power to order its destruction and/or disqualify the offender from having custody of a dog for such period as the court sees fit.

-A 'mammal' is defined in the OED as those animals, which secrete milk for the nourishment of their young.
-Badgers are, of course, mammals but it will usually be appropriate to make use of the Protection of Badgers Act (see below) for offences concerning them.
-Neither fish, birds, amphibians, reptiles or insects are mammals.
+Badgers are mammals but it will usually be more appropriate to make use of the Protection of Badgers Act for offences concerning them.

-Offences under WMPA are summary only and are punishable by a £5,000 fine and/or six months imprisonment.
+Offences under WMPA are summary only and are punishable by an unlimited fine and/or six months imprisonment.